roman-milk/roman-milk.github.io/teachers-surgery.md

  He moved between her outstretched legs maneuvering what was left of it into her ass.

  At last the begging stopped to be replaced by a whimpering sound.
 So at last she was coming.
-Report_Story #2